 Should I use a financial adviser or do it myself?

-We explore the pros and cons of hiring a financial adviser to determine whether professional expertise or self-reliance better suits your financial journey.
+We explore the pros and cons of hiring a financial adviser to determine whether professional advice or doing it yourself suits your financial journey best.

 Summary